xymian/go-chat/README.md

 ## TODO

-- Use postgres for DB implementation
+- Use postgres for DB implementation ✅
+- Build simple front-end client ⏳